 Year 3 denotes the start of your child’s journey into Key Stage 2.
 We aim to provide an exciting and memorable curriculum, which gives each child a range of experiences.
 Drama and practical activities are embedded throughout the year to provide the children with real life and first hand experiences.
 During the year we aim to continue your child’s progress as a lifelong learner by providing opportunities for them to apply and extend their learning from previous years and develop new skills.

-Throughout the Spring Term the children in Year 3 learn about the Ancient Egyptians during our topic ‘Sands of Time’.
-This begins by them taking on the role of an archaeologist and discovering the tomb of Tutankhamen.
+Spring 1 – Our spring term starts by exploring Ancient Egyptians during our topic ‘Sands of Time’.
+This begins by them taking on the role of the archaeologist Howard Carter and discovering the tomb of Tutankhamen.
 The children will then have the opportunity to learn about the process of mummification and one of the seven wonders of the ancient world, the pyramids.
-During our art and DT lessons the children will learn about the importance of the River Nile and the process of flooding by constructing their own River and flooding it.
+During our art and DT lessons the children will learn about the importance of the River Nile and the process of flooding by constructing their own river and flooding it.

 Spring 2 – After half term the children in Year 3 learn about the wonders of nature through our topic ‘Spikey Spring’.
 We will be exploring the outside environment and learning about how to nurture and protect hedgehogs.
 We will support our learning through the texts ‘The Hodgeheg’ by Dick King-Smith and ‘Animals of Farthing Wood’.
 The children will challenged to design and build hedgehog homes, (may be with a little help from adults from home who will be invited in), and develop their computing skills to monitor any animal movements – just think Spring Watch!
 We will be learning about the skeleton structure of animals and humans.